gesellc/flash-mob-programming/README.md

     - Music -> ???
     - Whatever you experienced so far and want more of...

-## Run a Micro Retro (as introduced by Fred Zuill) to decide what to focus on
+## Run a Micro Retro to decide what to focus on

+I learned this retro format from Fred Zuill during a remote mob session.
+It turned out to be quick, very effective and leave us with a log of our team learnings.

 Everybody shares two things:
 1. How I feel